PavanRangani/docs/docs/prd/tasks/tasks.md

 | In Progress |
 | Blocked     |

-Given: I have one open task.
+Given: I have one open task of one trigger.

 And: Status of that task is {status}